 Continue reading to learn about the 10 most important Harry Potter film locations in London and how to get there on your next trip to London.

 Probably the most famous of all the Harry Potter film locations in London is the fictitious platform 9¾ at King’s Cross Station.
 This is where the scene was filmed in which Harry Potter and all his luggage mysteriously disappear through a brick wall to catch the Hogwarts Express.
 In reality, the scene was filmed on platforms 4 and 5.
 Unfortunately, this area is only accessible to people with a valid train ticket, as there isn’t enough space on the platform to accommodate the countless Harry Potter fans.
-However, following building works at the station, a space was set aside in the main concourse where you can take photos with the luggage trolley on platform 9¾.
+However, following building works at the station, space was set aside in the main concourse where you can take photos with the luggage trolley on platform 9¾.

 The station is in a central location and readily accessible by subway (Northern Line, Piccadilly Line, Victoria Line) or bus (for example, bus lines 17, 59, and 205).

-Fun fact: The neighboring Hotel St. Pancras Renaissance was used for exterior shots of the station in the movie “Harry Potter and the Philosopher’s Stone”.
+Fun fact: The neighbouring Hotel St. Pancras Renaissance was used for exterior shots of the station in the movie “Harry Potter and the Philosopher’s Stone”.
 But it wasn’t just scenes for Harry Potter that were filmed here; the hotel also served as a backdrop for Batman and 102 Dalmatians.

 Part 1 of the Harry Potter movie series sees the young wizard talking to a snake for the first time in his life and realizing he has magic powers.
 The scene was filmed in the reptile house at London Zoo.
 The enclosure that Dudley falls into in the movie following an argument with Harry is clearly signposted, so you can’t miss it.
-London Zoo is well worth a visit, especially if you’re traveling with kids.
+London Zoo is well worth a visit, especially if you’re travelling with kids.
 Tickets and information are available here online.

 The best way to get there is to take the subway to Camden Town.
 It’s only a five-minute walk from the station to the zoo.